Požega, Croatia: History

 After the liberation in 1691, Požega came under Habsburg rule, and in 1745, Požega county was restored and the city thus returned to the authority of Croatian viceroy.
 Požega underwent a period of vigorous development: In 1699, a grammar school opened - only the fifth in Croatia.
 In 1727, Jesuits built a theatre, and in 1740, the city's first pharmacy.
 Today the city theater (Požega City Theater) is located on Square of the Holy Trinity (Trg Svetog Trojstva).
 There used to be also a philosophical college for Franciscan novices - the first such institution in Slavonia since the Ottoman rule.
 Finally, the Academia Posegana opened in 1760, placing Požega, along with Zagreb, among the first Croatian centres of highest education.

 In 1765, Empress Maria Theresa granted Požega a royal free city charter and supported the construction of the present-day Cathedral of St.Teresa of Ávila.

 In 1847, Požega was the first city in Croatia to introduce the Croatian language in official use, and the achievements of its notable citizens earned it the nickname of "Slavonian Athens".

 In the late 19th century and early 20th century, Požega was the seat of the Požega County of the Kingdom of Croatia-Slavonia.

 From 1941 to 1945, Požega was part of the Independent State of Croatia.
 During this period war crimes were committed against the Serb and Jewish population, allegedly under former police chief Milivoj Ašner.
+The DVD Zvečevo of Požega was founded in 1942.

 On October 29, 1991, during the Croatian War of Independence, 26 predominantly Serb villages in Požega were targeted by Croatian forces.
 It is estimated that 44 Serbs were killed, thousands displaced and over 1,000 buildings and homes destroyed in the operation.

 Požega County was abolished along with other Croatian counties in 1923, and was restored in 1993, following the independence of Croatia.
 Furthermore, in the footsteps of its tradition as an educational center as well as a church center, Požega became a diocesan see in 1997, and a graduate-degree college was opened in 1998.